Yaklak/thamanya-churn-prediction/README.md

 - `GET /health`: Health check endpoint.
 - `GET /model/info`: Get information about the loaded model.
 - `GET /model/schema`: Get the input schema of the model.
-- `GET /model/example`: Get an example payload for the model.
+- `GET /model/example`: Get an example payload for the model, supports random real rows.
 - `POST /predict`: Make a prediction.

 ### `GET /health`